Hamlet Conundrums

 On Good and Evil

-You may undertake the topics at your own pace.
-However it is recommended that you study the issues at the rate of one per week with the exception of the two legal issues (Ophelia’s Burial and Fortinbras’ Claim) that will be grouped together into one week’s discussion.
+These topics will be studied at the rate of one per week, with the exception of the two legal issues (Ophelia’s Burial and Fortinbras’ Claim) that will be grouped together into one week’s discussion.

-There is also a reading list of secondary readings that should accompany each week’s topic.
-These readings are available at the Bay Tree Bookstore - most of them in a two-volume reader.
-It is strongly recommended that you purchase these books.
+There is also a list of secondary readings that should accompany each week’s topic.
+These readings are available at the Bay Tree Bookstore - many of them in a two-volume reader.
+In addition, some of the required readings for the course are available online.
+The books available at the bookstore are as follows:

-You are asked to fully explore the class web site for the particular topic each week, as well as to do the reading.
+You are asked to fully explore the class website section for the particular topic each week, as well as to do the reading associated with each topic.

 Evaluation: Grading (for those of you who opt for it) and evaluations will be done on the following basis: Half the grade will be based on your course paper.
-The other half will be based on your 9 quizzes and on your participation in the Hamlet Forum.
+The other half will be based on your 9 quizzes and on your participation in the class discussion.

 email: elsinore@ucsc.edu